noahsamoa/rgb-hsl-clock/README.md

 ## Notes

-- The linear hue portion of the HSL spectrum has only 360 degrees of scale, and 1,440 minutes per day; this leads to one hue change every 4 minutes.
+- The linear hue portion of the HSL spectrum has only 360 degrees of scale, but there are 1,440 minutes per day; this leads to one hue change every 4 minutes.

 ## Contributions